Not able to digest dairy? No worries. My carrot coriander dip is going to make your day, plus I’ve got some tips for dairy-free milk alternatives.

 What’s your favorite milk alternative?

-Be sure to check out two of my latest articles:
+Be sure to check out my latest article:

 ‘April Showers Bring May Flowers’ for Musselman’s Apple Sauce